 How to Fix a Water Damaged Phone Speaker

-Step-by-step guide to eject water from your phone speaker using sound waves and restore crystal-clear audio quality in under 60 seconds.
+Step-by-step guide to eject water from your phone speaker with sound waves and restore clear audio in under 60 seconds.

 What Happens When Water Gets in Your Speaker?